Corneacare Logo

 Taking timed breaks from digital screens and placing computer screens at or below eye level can make a big difference.
 Increasing font size and using the accessibility features on your devices can help reduce eye strain and eye fatigue.

-Get regular eye exams to ensure your eyewear is adjusted correctly and your eyes are not overly straining to read, drive or perform essential functions of your job.
+Get regular eye exams to ensure your eyewear is adjusted correctly and you’re not straining to read, drive or perform essential functions of your job.

 Lifestyle Changes